 I’ve tried my hand at homemade pastrami several times with varying degrees of success.
 It wasn’t until a publisher sent me a review copy of The Artisan Jewish Deli at Home that I finally found a recipe worth blogging about.
 In their fabulous cookbook, authors Nick Zukin and Michael C. Zusman give workable home kitchen recipes for many Jewish deli favorites.
 In addition to uncovering the secrets of making these classic recipes at home, Nick and Michael delve into the traditional techniques used in deli kitchens.
 They also include nostalgic profiles of the most famous deli establishments in North America, including Katz’s in New York and Mile End in Montreal.

-Nick Zukin blogs at Extra MSG from Portland, where he helped to open Kenny & Zuke’s Delicatessen, one of the first Jewish delicatessens “focused on producing artisanal eats.”
+Nick Zukin helped to open Kenny & Zuke’s Delicatessen in Portland, one of the first Jewish delicatessens “focused on producing artisanal eats.”
 Michael C. Zusman is a state court judge who also does freelance food and restaurant writing.
 His bread recipes are currently used at Kenny & Zuke’s.

 Deli-style pastrami emerged in New York during the late 19th century and remains a best seller on most deli menus.
 Because of its lengthy and laborious process, very few delis still cure and carve their own pastrami.
 Zukin and Zusman have whittled down the process to a very simple, doable recipe that requires relatively little effort.
 After making a simple brine the meat cures in the refrigerator for 5 days, then it’s rubbed with a spice blend and left to cook in a slow oven for a few hours.
 According to the authors: